Skip to content

 · 7 min read

 Picture a founder in late October 2023, watching an OpenAI livestream the way you watch weather you cannot change.
-The room is told that ChatGPT Plus can now take a file, read it, and answer questions about it.
+OpenAI tells the room that ChatGPT Plus can now take a file, read it, and answer questions about it.
 For most of the audience that is a convenience.
 For this founder it is the end of a company, because the one thing their product did, let you chat with a PDF, just became a built-in feature of the platform their whole business ran on top of.
-A cohort of tools that had each raised money on exactly that capability, names like AskYourPDF, AI PDF, and ScholarAI, woke up to find their single differentiator demoted to a checkbox inside a product their own users already paid for.
+The teams behind a cohort of tools that had each raised money on exactly that capability, names like AskYourPDF, AI PDF, and ScholarAI, woke up to find their single differentiator demoted to a checkbox inside a product their own users already paid for.
 The press had a word for it within the day: they had been Sherlocked.

 The disruption clock is collapsingFive horizontal bars, longest at top, shortest at bottom.
 Older incumbents took years to be displaced.
 AI-native cases close in months, weeks, or a single keynote.
 Caption: the window to erase your differentiation is collapsing.WHAT WAS DISPLACEDTIME TO DISPLACEMENTKodak, filmabout 20 yearsBlockbuster, rentalabout 7 yearsEdtech incumbent39 monthsModel wrapperweeks after a releaseDocument-chat cohortone keynoteYEARSAN AFTERNOONThe window to erase your differentiation is collapsing, on the platform's schedule.